Published 15/04/2025, Edited 29/04/2025

 Limiting negative gearing to several properties, as the dwelling stock grows

-With the free prior and informed consent of local Traditional Owners and other members of the local community
+With the free prior and informed consent of local Indigenous people and other members of the local community

 And aligned with the emissions targets necessary to reach net zero emissions as determined by scientific consensus